-I’m not a botanist and I only use botanical names when I’m confident or trying to distinguish between two similar species – for an example see my posts on violas.
-I use Francis Rose The Wild Flower Key to help with identification, Google (although there are a lot of mislabelled images out there), my friend Mercy at Home Plants and Twitter.
+I only use full botanical names (two words with Genus followed by species) when I’m confident or trying to distinguish between two similar species – for an example see my posts on violas.

-Here is a list of wildflowers I’ve spotted over the last few years, mostly in Sussex, around the Seaford, Eastbourne and Battle areas, and the north Kent coast and Canterbury.
-I enjoy seeing what I can find when I’m abroad too, but often find identification somewhat harder.
+I go wildflower spotting mostly in Sussex, around the Seaford, Eastbourne and Battle areas, and the north Kent coast and Canterbury.
+I enjoy seeing what I can find when I’m abroad too, but often find identification somewhat harder!